Robert Willis (priest)

-The Very Reverend Dr Robert Andrew Willis KStJ DL (born 17 May 1947) is an Anglican priest, theologian, chaplain and hymn writer.
-He was Dean of Canterbury from 2001 to 2022, having previously served as Dean of Hereford between 1992 and 2000.
-During the COVID-19 pandemic, after public worship was suspended, Willis received media attention for his popular daily video broadcasts of Morning Prayer from the deanery garden at Canterbury Cathedral.
+Robert Andrew Willis, KStJ DL (17 May 1947 – 22 October 2024) was an English Anglican priest, theologian, chaplain and hymn writer.

+Willis served as Dean of Canterbury from 2001 to 2022 and previously as Dean of Hereford between 1992 and 2000.
+In the beginning of the COVID-19 pandemic, after public worship was suspended, Willis received media attention for his popular daily video broadcasts of Morning Prayer from the deanery garden at Canterbury Cathedral.

-Family and education
+Early life and education

-Willis was born in 1947 to Thomas Willis, who worked at an aircraft company, and Vera Britton.
+Willis was born on 17 May 1947 to Thomas Willis, who worked for an aircraft company, and Vera Britton.
 His elder sister Pauline (1939–2020) was a journalist who wrote for The Guardian.

-Willis was educated at Kingswood Grammar School in Kingswood, near Bristol.
-After graduating from Warwick University with a BA degree, he studied for ordination at Ripon College Cuddesdon and completed a Diploma in Theology (DipTh) at Worcester College, Oxford.
+Willis was educated at Kingswood Grammar School, near Bristol, before going up to Warwick University where he graduated with a BA degree.
+He then studied for ordination at Ripon College Cuddesdon and completed a Diploma in Theology (DipTh) at Worcester College, Oxford.

 Early ordained ministry

 Willis was ordained in the Church of England as a deacon in 1972 and a priest in 1973.
-He served as curate of St Chad's in Shrewsbury from 1972 to 1975 and was a vicar choral of Salisbury Cathedral and chaplain of Salisbury Cathedral School from 1975 to 1978.
+He served as curate of St Chad's, Shrewsbury, from 1972 to 1975 and was a vicar choral of Salisbury Cathedral and chaplain of Salisbury Cathedral School from 1975 to 1978.
 From 1978 to 1987 he was team rector of Tisbury, Wiltshire, and served as chaplain of Cranborne Chase School and RAF Chilmark.

 In 1987 Willis became vicar of Sherborne Abbey, a former cathedral and abbey in Dorset.
 In addition, he was chaplain to Sherborne School for Girls.
 He was appointed canon and prebendary of Salisbury Cathedral in 1988 and served as rural dean of Sherborne from 1991 to 1992.

 In November 1992 Willis was instituted as Dean of Hereford, primus inter pares (first among equals) of the governing body of Hereford Cathedral.
 In addition, he was priest-in-charge of St John's Church, Hereford.

-In 1995 he became a member of the General Synod of the Church of England, and in 1999 he was elected chair of the Deans' and Provosts' Conference.
+In 1995 he became a member of the General Synod of the Church of England, and in 1999 he was elected chairman of the Deans' and Provosts' Conference.
 He continued to chair its successor, the Deans' Conference, when it was created in 2002.

 Dean of Canterbury

-In 2001 Willis was appointed Dean of Canterbury, becoming the 39th person to hold the position since the Reformation.
+In 2001 Willis was appointed Dean of Canterbury, the 39th holder of the office since the Reformation.
 His installation took place on 1 July 2001.

+During his tenure he oversaw the enthronement of two Archbishops of Canterbury (Rowan Williams in 2003 and Justin Welby in 2013) and arrangements for the 14th Lambeth Conference in 2008.